 How does my school become a Kansas School of Character?

-Kansas Schools of Character is a statewide program that recognizes schools and districts that demonstrate outstanding character development initiatives.
+The Kansas Schools of Character Recognition Program is a statewide program that recognizes schools and districts that demonstrate outstanding character development initiatives.
 These programs yield positive results in:

 • Student behavior

 • School climate

 The application process is one of self-reflection, documentation and feedback, plus the opportunity to share successful strategies with others.
 The best applicant(s) will advance to the national level for review as National Schools of Character.

 Preparing students for a challenging world means offering more than intellectual stimulation.
 Character education helps to meet the needs of the business community, for instance, which has called for more focus on skills like reliability, honesty and leadership.
 It also is a proactive effort by schools, districts and communities to help students develop important core ethical (recognizing what’s right) and performance (doing what’s right) values such as caring, honesty, diligence, fairness, fortitude, responsibility, grit, creativity, critical thinking, and respect for self and others.

 “From recent surveys, it is clear that business and industry want employees to be academically prepared for the positions that they are seeking.
 But, more importantly, they want employees that demonstrate dependability, persistence, and teamwork skills,” said Brad Neuenswander, Deputy Commissioner at the Kansas State Department of Education.
 “The social, emotional, and character development programs and initiatives prepare our students with the skills necessary for both college and career readiness.”